- About

 The core curriculum at Key Stages 1 and 2 comprises of:

 Students also study art, history, geography, design & technology, Music, IT, PE & PSHE as part of the National Curriculum.
-As a foreign language the students learn Latin from Y4 to Y6.
+As a foreign language the students learn Latin from Year 4 to Year 6.
 Our overview of what is being taught in each year group is available at the bottom of the page.

 Religious education